-Note: when Fearless Parent changed its URL in 2013, we inadvertently lost all the “likes” to this post.
+Note: when Fearless Parent changed its URL in 2013, we were able to keep all the comments but inadvertently lost all the “likes” to this post.
 Read Part 1 here.

 by Louise Kuo Habakus